samwaseda/mamonca/README.md

-# Magnetic Metropolis Monte Carlo following classical Boltzmann statistics
+# mamonca - interactive Magnetic Monte Carlo

 This code allows you to launch Metropolis Monte Carlo simulations via Heisenberg Landau models (with various polynomial degrees) from a jupyter notebook.